 The sign up bonus alone ‒ 35,000 points ‒ can make this card worth signing up for, and to sweeten the deal, BMO will give you the first year free.

 How BMO Rewards Works

 On top of the bonus, you’ll be earning 2 BMO Rewards points for every $1 spent on the card, plus 3 BMO Rewards points for every $1 spent on travel, dining, and entertainment up to $50,000 annually combined.
 Unlike some reward points, BMO Rewards are flexible and can be used for all kinds of things:

-- Travel (from any travel provider)
+- travel (from any travel provider),

 Although you can purchase any type of travel – flights, cruises, vacation packages – you will need to book your travel through the BMO travel agency.
-On the plus side, they do price match – so as long as you do your homework, you should get a good deal.
+On the plus side, they do price match – so as long as you do your homework, you could get a good deal.
 Plus, you can book right through their website.